EllaJia/game-kill-that-ball/readme.md

 **
-A self-developed web game based on HTML, CSS, JS and Python **
+A self-developed web game based on Python, HTML, CSS, JS **

 ## Instructions on how to play “Kill That Ball”: